-To help get you started on planning for life after high school, visit the Texas Workforce Commission (TWC) website www.twc.state.tx.us/customers/jsemp/training-education.html for information about college, vocational school and job opportunities.
+To help get you started on planning for life after high school, visit the Texas Workforce Commission (TWC) website texascareercheck.com for information about college, vocational school, and job opportunities.

 Applying for College and Vocational Schools

 If you are thinking about going to a college or vocational school, you must apply for admission.
 The application process will have strict deadlines.
 To be sure you don't miss these deadlines and to find out exactly what the schools will need from you, you should contact the admissions department at the schools of your choice as soon as possible.
 This is important because some types of information, like your Social Security card, transcripts, a photo ID or immunization records, may take time to get if you do not already have them.
 To go to college, you probably need to take either the ACT or SAT standardized tests.
 Most Community Colleges will require you to take the TSI, Texas Success Initiative test to show college readiness if you don't have ACT or SAT scores or your scores don't meet their requirements.